Abdullah Yusuf Ali: Triumph and Tragedy

 Making of India

-An extension of his appeasement of British India was his glossing over of unpleasant events.
-Thus Yusuf Ali in his Making of India (1925) understates the importance of incidents such as the Jallianwala Bagh and the Moplah Riots of a few years earlier.
+An extension of his appeasement of British India was his glossing over unpleasant events.
+Thus Yusuf Ali in his Making of India (1925) understates the importance of incidents such as the Jallianwala Bagh and the Moplah Riots a few years earlier.
 A reviewer for the Times Literary Supplement wrote that he ‘touches lightly on what he calls atrocities and unedifying facts.’
 But, he conceded that “The Mopla rebellion of August 1921 shattered the hopes of either a non-violent co-operation or of Hindu-Muslim unity.”

-Another separation
+Second separation

-Independence and Partition
+Independence and partition

 The lonely soul